ANTITHESIS and the WAY: RETALIATION

-In the Law of Retaliation scriptures Jesus addresses the proper manner in which to walk in the New Way: to stand with integrity, be wary of worldly entanglements, and if at all possible not to reply with vindictiveness.
-These instructions allow the individual to perform in two important attributes of character.
-The first tends to remove the individual from heated engagements (worldliness), and thus reestablishes faith as foundational.
-The second allows the person to remain whole and to maintain the quality of steadfastness.
+In the Law of Retaliation scriptures, Jesus addresses the proper manner to walk in the New Way: to stand with integrity, be wary of worldly entanglements, and if at all possible not to reply with vindictiveness.
+These instructions allow the individual to perform in two important attributes of character: a step back from worldliness, which of a nature reestablishes faith as foundational; combined with your pathway this tends to put you under spiritual authority.
+Non-vindictiveness (forgiveness), allows the person to remain whole and to maintain the quality of steadfastness.
 Within the Law of Retaliation, other attributes will come into play as well.

 John the Baptizer also taught in the same manner, Luke 3.14: “And the soldiers likewise demanded of him, saying, ‘And what should we do?’
 And he said unto them, ‘Do violence to no man, neither accuse anyone falsely; and be content with your wages.”

 The teaching of staying focused on God, in part by resisting evil actions (Gn.
 4.7), becomes the final standard set for all people who follow in Jesus’ footsteps.
-The revenge viewpoint proselytized by many of the Qumran Essene (scribes and lawyers), does not represent a higher relationship with God.
+The revenge viewpoint proselytized by many of the Qumran Essene (scribes and lawyers), does not represent the higher relationship with God, as Jesus sees it.
 Nazarene Essenes, which include Jesus, opposed pursuant legalism.
 God’s intent for mankind is instead to pursue peace.

 Jesus now reveals the final interpretation of the Law and the Prophets.
-Jesus negates the spirit of rebellion rife within Israel, and essentially tells people far more important matters lay at hand.
-The more important matter is man’s relationship with God, your daily spiritual life, the manner or way in which you travel.
-Jesus points to relationship God-to-person as the root; he shrinks the root of the law.
+Jesus negates the spirit of rebellion rife within Israel and points to far more important matters at hand.
+The more important matter is man’s relationship with God, your daily spiritual life, and the manner or way in which you travel.
+Jesus points to the relationship God-to-person as the root; he shrinks the root of the law.
 Jesus’s outlook on life draws a stark contrast to the current Jewish framework for thinking, currently afflicted by religious division and infighting, complicated by the Roman occupation.

 The ‘Eye for an Eye’ scripture (v.
 38-39) in Young’s Literal Translation does not mention the ‘evil man’, as in the NKJV.
 We will get to the ‘evil man’ later.
 Young only mentions not to “resist evil, but whoever shall slap the right cheek turn to him also the other.”
 This scripture actually dovetails into staying out of court, stated in v.
 40, but it also lends itself to forgiveness (v.
 5.21-26), and in what manner the forgiveness is proffered.

-Under pagan mentalities, retaliation was normally expected.
-Such is the nature of man.
-God, therefore, curbed the ‘natural instinct’ by insisting crimes be brought into a court, remove excessive punishments, and proceed even-tempered.
-For Jews of the Old Testament no more need to be understood than the following of the law.
-Though efforts at betterment were made, it was also true that no one expected man to change his basic nature, nor that man would be able to do so under his own power, his own tutelage.
+In the pagan mentality, retaliation was normally expected—such is the nature of man.
+God, therefore, curbed the ‘natural instinct’ by insisting crimes be brought into court, removing excessive punishments, and proceeding even-tempered.
+For Jews of the Old Testament no more need to be understood but the following of the law.
+Though efforts at betterment were made, it was also true that no one expected man to change his basic nature, nor that man would be able to do so under his own power, or his own tutelage.

 Earthly courts for earthly laws, but spiritual wisdom is intended to convene a new heavenly court.
 ‘The sword of the ruler is not wielded in vain, he is an executioner of wrath’, Rom.
 13.4, a clear warning that one should be careful with courtroom retaliations.

 Let us remember the religious strife between the Pharisees and Sadducees, and the many divisions within the Pharisaic priesthood itself.
-The Romans were their masters, and taxes laid heavily.
-Now a rabbi comes to explain a whole different way of going about things, of which followers can practice amongst themselves, even if nowhere else.
-You are not just free from any real threat from a court, but free from a certain kind of bondage thinking—all men become equal, each considers God’s viewpoint before they thrust forth with their own.
+The Romans were their masters, and taxes were laid heavily.
+Now a rabbi comes to explain a whole different way of going about things, which followers can practice amongst themselves, even if nowhere else.
+You are not just free from any real threat from a court but free from a certain kind of bondage thinking.
 Grievances we normally make so much of are now not so important.

 Just as John the Baptizer spoke of readying a new consciousness, Jesus tells us what it looks like.
-Unity replaces divisiveness, strangers replaced with brotherhood, the conviction of law replaced with consolation, healing, and favor (grace).
-It becomes clear that Jesus extricates his Jewish brothers out of Old Testament viewpoints and moves them into a whole new way of thinking.
+Unity replaces divisiveness, strangers replaced with brotherhood, and the conviction of law is overseen with mercy.
+It becomes clear that Jesus extricates his Jewish brothers of Old Testament viewpoints and moves them into a whole new way of thinking.
 Man does not just become free, he becomes free, indeed.